 US 231 from SR 66 near the Natcher Bridge to I-64 near Dale is an expressway facility.
 INDOT's decision to remove freeway alternatives from consideration in response to the COVID-19 pandemic, removed the potential for construction impacts along this segment of roadway.
 Therefore, the Mid-States Corridor alternatives under consideration provide for construction of new and/or upgraded highways between I-64 near Dale and I-69.
 Highway construction, whether on a new alignment or on an existing facility, includes changes in access and impacts to local communities.
-This project will alter existing travel patterns, change local travel times and decrease overall travel time for north/ south trips.
+This project will alter existing travel patterns, change local travel times, and decrease overall travel time for north/south trips.

-The Build alternatives included in this Tier 1 study are routes B, C, M, O and P. Each alternative uses existing US 231 from the Ohio River north to I-64 near Dale.
+The Build alternatives included in this Tier 1 study are Alternatives B, C, M, O, P, RPA P and R. Each alternative uses existing US 231 from the Ohio River north to I-64 near Dale.
 The only anticipated modifications to this portion of US 231 are changed signage.

 Construction of any Build alternative will have impacts to the existing environment.
-Construction impacts may include noise from construction equipment operation, air pollution, exhaust emissions, fugitive dust, water pollution from soil disturbance leading to erosion and runoff during rain events and impacts from heavy blasting activities.
-Construction impacts may also include impacts to karst areas, wetlands, impacts to endangered species, traffic-related impacts, detours affecting businesses and emergency services, congestion in construction zones and potential restrictions for larger trucks and service vehicles.
+Construction impacts may include noise from construction equipment operation, air pollution, exhaust emissions, fugitive dust, water pollution from soil disturbance leading to erosion and runoff during rain events, and impacts from heavy blasting activities.
+Construction impacts may also include impacts to karst areas, wetlands, and endangered species.
+In addition, there may be traffic-related impacts, detours affecting businesses and emergency services, congestion in construction zones, and potential restrictions for larger trucks and service vehicles.